zala-dev/dice-game/README.md

 Each player rolls dice on his turn and scores the highest value number which can be made with the two dice numbers.
 The player with a higher score in each rounds wins the round.

-The player winning the maximum number of rounds wins the game.
+The player winning the maximum number of rounds out of three rounds wins the game.

-By default there will be 3 rounds.

 # Game link